Chest Compression Fraction (CCF)

 What are the benefits of chest compression fraction?

-Maintaining a Chest Compression Fraction CCF during CPR is vital for increasing the chances of survival for individuals experiencing cardiac arrest.
+The benefits of chest compression fraction (CCF) during CPR include increasing the chances of survival for individuals experiencing cardiac arrest.
 High-quality chest compressions ensure continuous blood circulation, delivering oxygen and nutrients to vital organs such as the brain and heart.
 This consistent blood flow enhances the likelihood of restoring the heart's natural rhythm (ROSC) and prevents organ damage, particularly in the brain, reducing the risk of severe neurological outcomes.

 Studies have demonstrated a direct link between high-quality CPR, including a high CCF, and improved survival rates for cardiac arrest victims.
 By sustaining uninterrupted chest compressions, CPR significantly enhances the patient's overall chances of survival and recovery.